 Bukola Koiki '15

-Project manager, Scout Books.
-Featured in Art Practical , Art:21 Materialities: Contemporary Textile Arts. c3:initiative + Pulp & Deckle Papermaking Residency & Exhibition.
-2016 RACC Professional Development Grant.
-AICAD Teaching Fellowship at Maine College of Art.
+Fountainhead Fellow for the Craft and Materials Studies department at Virginia Commonwealth University.
+Featured in Art Practical , Art:21 Materialities: Contemporary Textile Arts, c3:initiative + Pulp & Deckle Papermaking Residency & Exhibition.
+Received 2016 RACC Professional Development Grant and AICAD Teaching Fellowship at Maine College of Art.

 Kyla Mucci '13